 In May 2021, the Company's Board of Directors authorized the repurchase of up to \$80.0 million of the Company's outstanding shares through May 31, 2023.
 This authorization replaced a previous repurchase authorization for approximately \$80.0 million that expired in May 2021.
+The Company temporarily suspended share repurchases for the twelve months starting July 1, 2020 and ending on June 30, 2021 in light of the repurchase covenant.
 On July 1, 2021, a covenant in the Company's debt agreements (the "repurchase covenant") prohibiting share repurchases expired.
 Repurchases may be made from time to time through open market, privately-negotiated, structured or derivative transactions (including accelerated share repurchase transactions), or other methods of acquiring shares.
 The Company intends to structure open market purchases to occur within pricing and volume requirements of Rule 10b-18.
 The Company may, from time to time, enter into Rule 10b5-1 plans to facilitate the repurchase of its shares under this authorization.
-The Company did not repurchase any shares for the six months ended June 30, 2021 and 2020.
-The remaining amount authorized to be repurchased under the program as of June 30, 2021 was approximately \$80.0 million.
-The Company temporarily suspended share repurchases for at least the twelve months starting July 1, 2020 and ending on June 30, 2021 in light of the repurchase covenant.
+The Company did not repurchase any shares for both the three and nine months ended September 30, 2021 and 2020.
+The remaining amount authorized to be repurchased under the program as of September 30, 2021 was approximately \$80.0 million.

-The following table summarizes our common share repurchases for the fiscal quarter ended June 30, 2021:
+The following table summarizes our common share repurchases for the fiscal quarter ended September 30, 2021:

-Period Total number of shares purchased Average price paid per share Total number of shares purchased as part of publicly announced plans or programs Approximate dollar value of shares that may yet be purchased under the plans or programs (in millions)
+Period Total number of shares purchased Average price paid per share Total number of shares purchased as part of publicly announced plans or programs Approximate dolli of shares that m be purchased un plans or progr (in millions nay yet nder the ams

-April 1, 2021 to April 30, 2021 \$ - \$ 80.0
+July 1, 2021 to July 31, 2021 \$ - \$ 80.0

-May 1, 2021 to May 31, 2021 80.0
+August 1, 2021 to August 31, 2021 80.0

-June 1, 2021 to June 30, 2021 - 80.0
+September 1, 2021 to September 30, 2021 80.0

 Total \$ - \$ 80.0